Cold War (1979–1985): Technological developments

 During the Cold War prior to the 1970s and 1980s, the primary heavy strategic bomber of the United States Air Force was the B-52 Stratofortress.
 However, the development of more sophisticated Airborne Early Warning and Control (AWACS) technology rendered the B-52 more vulnerable to attacks from the ground and enemy fighters.
 The Air Force saw a need for a bomber that could go faster, was more maneuverable, and could still deliver a substantial payload to its target.
 This led to the development of the B-1A Lancer in the early to mid 1970s.
-The B-1A program was cancelled in 1977 but was later brought back by President Reagan in 1981 under its new and current designation, the B-1B.
+The B-1A program was cancelled in 1977 but was later brought back by President Ronald Reagan in 1981 under its new and current designation, the B-1B.
 The B-1B is capable of speeds at or above Mach 1.2 and can deliver a payload of 75,000 pounds.
 The Lancer was a nuclear capable bomber until 1994 when the nuclear mission for the bomber was cancelled, and it was switched to conventional weapons.

-Another weapon that was produced during this time frame was the Pershing II Medium-range Ballistic Missile (MRBM).
+Another weapon that was produced during this time frame was the Pershing II medium-range ballistic missile (MRBM).
 The Pershing II was first deployed in Europe in 1983.
 It had a range of around 1,000 miles and carried a single W-85 variable yield nuclear warhead, which had a yield between five and 80 kilotons.
 Although this warhead has a smaller yield than the W-50 warhead (up to 150 kilotons), the increased accuracy of the Pershing II missile meant that there was not a need for large yield warheads.
 Instead, the missile was capable of striking very close to its target using its radar and inertial guidance units.